 No driver should be without a flashlight, but not just any will do.
 Choose a LED flashlight, one that can recharge in a car’s cigarette lighter or other 12-volt outlet.
 Never worry about dead batteries again!

 3. Emergency kit for when you’re not there.

 Breakdowns happen and when they do, an emergency kit can help your teen get back on the road in no time.
-That kit should include flares, jumper cables, tools, work gloves, batteries, duct tape and an extra flashlight.
+That kit should include flares, jumper cables or a jump box, tools, work gloves, batteries, duct tape and an extra flashlight.